 Since we have an aversion to people wasting a money-saving opportunity, we provide a detailed explanation to see if this is program is a fit for you.

 The HomeFirst program requirementsThe HomeFirst program requirements

 If you meet the income eligibility, the rest of the requirements are not responsible.
 Remember, the program is only for first-time homebuyers.
-You also must complete a homebuyers education course that is taught by an HPD approved counseling agency, and the home you are planning to purchase must pass a Housing Quality Standards inspection.
+You must also complete a homebuyers education course taught by an HPD approved counseling agency.
+The home you are planning to purchase must pass a Housing Quality Standards inspection.
 Beyond that, you must be able to make a financial contribution to the down payment or closing costs.

 If you meet the requirements and go through the process, you are eligible for up to $25,000 to apply towards your closing costs or down payment.

 It would help if you still qualified for a mortgage.
 The educational course should help you determine your options and what you can do to repair your credit score if needed.
 There are also additional online courses offered by HPD.
 Not required, but you may find these informational.